 When employees reach their anniversary, you can also present them with an automated anniversary award.
 It can be a great way to celebrate an individual’s successes during their tenure and give the rest of your team the opportunity to join in on appreciation.

-Looking for more ideas?
-Check out 10 Meaningful Ways to Celebrate Work Anniversaries + A Case Study.
+Looking for more great ideas?
+Check out How to Celebrate Work Anniversaries!

 While you can anticipate birthdays and employment anniversaries, you never know when an employee will trudge into work after a high school reunion asking, “what am I doing with my life?”
 At moments like these, the employee’s recent experiences are more likely to stand out, especially if they’re in the process of catastrophizing their experience.

 Setting a pattern of check-ins between managers and employees helps stop this process before it snowballs into a resignation letter.
 These meetings are opportunities to learn about important events an employee's life, like buying a house, so that those can be acknowledged and celebrated, while also building trust.
 They’re also times where individuals should feel recognized for their efforts.

 Check-ins should to be both regular and meaningful to be effective.
 Waiting six months or a year to give feedback at a performance review leaves a lot of time for employees to question whether their performance is adequate or appreciated.

 Here’s a personal example of how not to handle performance: two years after my last official performance review, a vice president pulled me into the office and said “Hey, it’s been a while since your last comp increase, so...we’re going to go ahead and do that.”
 I pictured him blowing the dust off my employee file and wondered how much dust I was gathering.